saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 > Version 1 of lifecycle configuration (with Prefix attribute outside of Filter) is deprecated.
 We tolerate version 1 by automatically transforming the json to match version 2 format.
 However, we strongly advise you to use only version 2 as described below.
 >

-/// details | The following is the basic structure of a lifecycle configuration JSON containing expiration rules:
+/// details | The following is the basic structure of a lifecycle configuration JSON containing expiration rules

 ```JSON